aspose-cells/Aspose.Cells-API-References/english/go-cpp/CellWatchCollection/Add_String/_index.md

 ## Add_String function

-Adds CellWatch with the name the of cell.
+Adds Aspose.Cells.CellWatch with the name of the cell.

 ```go